-- The medical activity of the GP homeopath is done in the framework of medicine.
-The Royal Academy of Medicine in Belgium concluded also (see further) that only when applied in this context, by qualified Medical Doctors, homeopathy is acceptable. - Prescriptions of conventional remedies occur when necessary. - The amount of patient contacts is 24% lower for MD homeopaths in comparison with all GPs. - The cost of each prescription of GP homeopaths for conventional remedies is 50 % lower (more or less 15 €) - For hormonal treatments, uro-genital and cardio-vascular pathologies, homeopathy is not an alternative for the conventional treatment. - On the other hand, there is a spectacular decrease in percentage of prescriptions of NSAIs and antibiotics.
-This is very important for health care in general because it reduces the risk of resistance against antibiotics and subsequent iatrogenic disease through NSAIs (stomach ulcers). - All together knowledge and use of homeopathy can generate a considerable decrease of the volume and of the cost of the prescriptions at each patient contact (especially for antibiotics and NSAIs)
+- The medical activity of the GP homeopath is done within the framework of medicine.
+The Royal Academy of Medicine in Belgium concluded that only when applied in this context, by qualified Medical Doctors, is homeopathy acceptable (see further). - Prescriptions of conventional remedies occur when necessary. - The number of patient contacts is 24 % lower for MD homeopaths in comparison with all GPs. - The cost of each prescription of GP homeopaths for conventional remedies is 50 % lower (more or less 15 €) - For hormonal treatments, uro-genital and cardio-vascular pathologies, homeopathy may be not an alternative for the conventional treatment. - On the other hand, there is a spectacular decrease in percentage of prescriptions of NSAIDs and antibiotics.
+This is very important for health care in general because it reduces the risk of resistance against antibiotics and subsequent iatrogenic disease through NSAIDs (stomach ulcers). - All together, knowledge and use of homeopathy can generate a considerable decrease of the volume and of the cost of the prescriptions at each patient contact (especially for antibiotics and NSAIDs)